kavia-common/tic-tac-toe-game-with-history-210208-210228/tic_tac_toe_frontend/README.md

 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify

+## Environment configuration

+The frontend needs to know where the backend is running.
+Configure one of:

+- REACT_APP_API_BASE (preferred)
+- REACT_APP_BACKEND_URL

+Rules:
+- Must be a full origin with protocol + host (+ optional port).
+- Do not include a trailing slash.
+- For local dev, use: http://localhost:3001
+- For previews, set the exact backend preview origin (e.g. https://vscode-internal-XXXX.beta01.cloud.kavia.ai:3001)

+The app reads REACT_APP_API_BASE first, then REACT_APP_BACKEND_URL.
+If neither is set, it falls back to http://localhost:3001.

+To verify at runtime, open devtools console and call: window.t3 = require('./src/api'); // if module exposure is configured
+// Or temporarily log from inside the app: console.log('Backend base URL', __debug_getBaseUrlForDiagnostics());

 ## Getting Started

 In the project directory, you can run: